p2-inc/phasetwo-docs/blog/2024-05-01-alternatives-auth0.md

 #### Which One Is Best for Me?

 Choosing between Auth0 and Keycloak largely depends on your organization’s specific needs and capabilities.
-Auth0 is an excellent choice for those who need a hassle-free, fully managed solution with predictable costs linked to user numbers.
-However, for organizations that prioritize cost savings, have the capability to manage their infrastructure, or require extensive customization, Keycloak emerges as a powerful, budget-friendly alternative.
+Auth0 is an excellent choice for those who need a fully managed solution with costs linked to user numbers and features.
+However, for organizations that prioritize cost savings and predictability, have the capability to manage their infrastructure, or require extensive customization, Keycloak emerges as a powerful, budget-friendly alternative.

 Both platforms offer extensive documentation and community support, which can help mitigate some of the challenges associated with implementation and maintenance.
-Ultimately, the decision should align with your business goals, technical capacity, and budget constraints.

 Ultimately, we at Phase Two believe marrying the two together is the strongest match.
-We offer a robust [hosting options](https://phasetwo.io/) for multiple business sizes.
-This allows teams to take advantage of a managed service with the capability of an open-source package.
+We offer robust [hosting options](https://phasetwo.io/) that fit well for multiple business sizes.
+Coupling the capabilities of Keycloak and the advantages of a managed service translates directly to implementation and cost control. **Leveraging Keycloak means that ongoing costs are relatively fixed**, since concerns about user growth or feature needs don't have to factor into every decision.